alexishevia/izinput-pwa/docs/gdrive_sync.md

 1. updateCloudReplica()
    Download rows (actions) from Google Spreadsheet, where `row index > cloudReplica.actions.count()`.
    For every action downloaded:
-   - add the action to `cloudReplica.actions`
+   - process the action in `cloudReplica`
-   - if the action's "version" is greater than `cloudReplica.meta.latestVersion`, update `cloudReplica.meta.latestVersion` to match.
 2. uploadLocalActions()
    If there are any `localDB.localActions`:
-   _ upload them (ie: append) to the Google spreadsheet _ delete them from `localDB.actions` \* proceed to step #1 If there are no `localDB.actions`, proceed to step #3.
+   - upload them (ie: append) to the Google spreadsheet
+   - delete them from `localDB.actions`, then proceed to step #1 If there are no `localDB.actions`, proceed to step #3.
 3. checkConflicts()
    - If local DB is in sync with cloudReplica, sync is done.
    - Otherwise, local DB is in conflict, and a new local DB must be generated (as described in the "Generating a new local DB" section).